 Challenge - Counting

 Count the number of missing values per column.
 Hint: The method .count() gives you the number of non-NA observations per column.
 Try looking to the .isnull() method.

 We’ve learned about using manipulating data to get desired outputs.
 But we’ve also discussed keeping data that has been manipulated separate from our raw data.
 Something we might be interested in doing is working with only the columns that have full data.
 First, let’s reload the data so we’re not mixing up all of our previous manipulations.

 Next, let’s drop all the rows that contain missing values.
 We will use the command

-By default, dropna removes columns that contain missing data for even just one row.
+By default, dropna removes rows that contain missing data for even just one column.

 df_na = surveys_df.dropna()

 df_na, you should observe that the resulting DataFrame has 30676 rows

 and 9 columns, much smaller than the 35549 row original.